Watering only when the moisture sensor switches on

 #24586

-Yes, concisely summed up, but how do I build this into a program?
-And if the moisture sensor says “wet”, the watering should also stop if you don’t put the sensor next to the trickle hose, right?
+Yes, precisely summarized, but how do I incorporate this into a program?
+And if the moisture sensor says “moist”, the watering should also stop if you don’t put the sensor right next to the drip hose, right?

 #24589

 And another question.
-I got mine yesterday OSPi plugged into my Raspberry 3b+.
-A DIN rail power supply with 24vAC output to the OSPi Board plugged in and my Pi went on.
+Yesterday I plugged my OSPi into my Raspberry 3b+.
+A top-hat rail power supply with 24vAC output was plugged into the OSPi board and my Pi turned on too.
 Is that normal?
-I thought I need to supply the PI with extra power.
-In addition, there was no light on the AD converter.
-And yes, I am 100% sure that it is a power supply with AC on the secondary side https://www.amazon.de/gp/product/B00F4QFH4O/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1
+I thought I had to supply the PI with extra power.
+In addition, no lamp on the AD converter was lit.
+And yes, I am 100% sure that it is a power supply with AC on the secondary side is https://www.amazon.de/gp/product/B00F4QFH4O/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1

 What else could I have done wrong?